fernandoqueue/IMDB-Scraper/README.md

 HtmlAgilityPack

-1) pass URL into the constructor and call jsonResults propertie to recieve JsonString
+1) pass URL into the constructor and call jsonResults property to recieve JsonString
 ```
 namespace ConsoleApplication
 {